Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: The Model and NLS Estimation

 \section{The Model and NLS Estimation}

-Our model specification is a hybrid of the power law regressions from \cite{robinson2012} and the cointegrating polynomial regression (CPR) introduced by \cite{wagnerhong2016}.
-It combines integrated regressors (and their integer powers) with a flexible deterministic trend specification.
-The resulting \emph{Generalized Cointegrating Polynomial Regression} (GCPR) for $y_t$ is given by
+Our model specification enriches the Seemingly Unrelated Cointegrating Polynomial Regressions (SUCPRs) from \cite{wagnergrabarczykhong2019} with a flexible deterministic trend.
+That is, each individual series in the system is affected by specific deterministic variables and integrated regressors (and their integer powers) while a \emph{global} flexible trend describes nonlinear behaviour that is prevalent across all series.
+The resulting \emph{Generalized Cointegrating Polynomial Regression (GCPR)} is given by: